NethServer/docs/administrator-manual/en/ha.rst

 --------------------------

 The cluster will periodically monitor the status of configured fence devices.
-If a device is not reachable, it will be put on stopped state.
+If a device is not reachable, it will be put into the stopped state.

 When the fence device has been fixed, you must inform the cluster about each fence device with this command: ::